kailash-manasarovar/statement/docs/timeline/2022/september.md

 ## Domingo's little group

 - Occasionally, I see Domingo around.
-- He's always with his little group of youngsters, Elvira and Lucía, and Samuel who's in his 20s.
+- He's always with his little group of youngsters, Elvira and Lucía, and Samuel, a man in his 20s.
+- It's cliquey and extremely weird.
+I'm concerned for the safety of Domingo's female students.